robotpilot/turtlebot3_wiki/docs/source/slam.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

 ..
-WARNING:: Make sure to carry on the :ref:`[Bringup]<chapter_bringup>` instruction before to start SLAM.
+WARNING:: Make sure to run the :ref:`[Bringup]<chapter_bringup>` instruction before SLAM.

 ..
 TIP:: It is recommended to use a joystick pad instead of the keyboard for easier control.

-The Simultaneous Localization and Mapping, or SLAM, is a technique to draw a map by estimating current location in the virtual space while building a map in the arbitrary space.
+The Simultaneous Localization and Mapping, or SLAM, is a technique to draw a map by estimating current location in an arbitrary space.

-The SLAM is the well-known feature of the TurtleBot from predecessors.
-The video here shows you how accurately the TurtleBot3 can draw a map with its compact and affordable platform.
+The SLAM is a well-known feature of TurtleBot from its predecessors.
+The video here shows you how accurately TurtleBot3 can draw a map with its compact and affordable platform.

 .. raw:: html